 Spark Therapeutics fact sheet*

 Spark Therapeutics, a fully integrated company, strives to challenge the inevitability of genetic disease by working to discover, develop and deliver gene therapies that address inherited retinal diseases (IRDs), neurodegenerative diseases, as well as diseases that can be addressed by targeting the liver.
 We aim to reawaken healthy biologic processes through the potential one-time administration of gene therapies, and spark a transformation for people affected by rare genetic diseases where no, or only palliative, therapies exist.

 Our approach to gene therapy is to investigate treatments that go to an inherited disease at its root by augmenting, replacing or suppressing the function of a mutated gene.
 We engineer investigational gene therapy vectors using a cutting-edge, proprietary adeno-associated viral (AAV) vector platform, developed through vigorous preclinical and clinical testing.

 Spark Therapeutics was founded in March 2013 as a result of the technology and know-how developed at Children’s Hospital of Philadelphia (CHOP).
 Members of our scientific team have been at the forefront of gene therapy research for more than two decades.
 They are responsible for numerous development milestones, including the first clinical trials of AAV vectors in skeletal muscle tissue and the liver, the first clinical studies to evaluate AAV administration to the second eye, the first gene therapy trial for a nonlethal disorder that included pediatric participants, and the first approved gene therapy for a genetic disease in the U.S.

-Since our founding, we have secured more than $500 million in financing to support the growth of our clinical programs and platform.
+Since our founding, we have secured $1 billion in financing to support the growth of our clinical programs and platform.
 Our company has been named to MIT Technology Review’s list of the world’s “50 Smartest Companies” in the top 10 for two years in a row (2016, 2017), and to Bloomberg Businessweek’s “50 Companies to Watch” in 2018.